Ktk25/HackerCamp-Summer-2018-Submission---Analytics-/README.md

 data = load_data()
 data.head(10)
+'''
+The above code shows the sample input dataset that we will pass to the model.
+Initially the dataset contains **103 rows**.
+The first ten rows of the input dataset is shown below:

+As you can see there are duplications of names such as, WILLIAM SHAFFER JR, WILLIAN BLAND JR, etc.

-# defining a fuction to sort and remove dupicate names through dictionary
+**Defining a fuction to sort and remove dupicate names through dictionary** Below is the fuction to add the unique value of names from the dataframe to a dictionary with the help of new column.
+This new column contains all the information to uniquely identify a name.
+'''
 def sort_remove(data):

     # adding a new colums to sort and remove duplicate